|Nutritional Guidelines (per serving)|

 Trim any excess fat from pork chops and sprinkle with salt and pepper.

-Cook chops in olive oil in a heavy skillet over medium heat until browned, about 3-4 minutes, turning once during cooking.
+Cook chops in olive oil in a heavy skillet over medium heat until browned, about 3 to 4 minutes, turning once during cooking.

 Add the onions and garlic to the drippings remaining in the pan; cook for 5 minutes, scraping up brown bits, then add to slow cooker.